technomada/basic-slides/README.md

 # Basic Slides
-A simple way to share a static image slide presentation.
+Create and share a simple static image slide presentation.

 How to use:
 ```